Moligaloo/AnimGroup/README.md

 ```

 # Parallel animation group
-The two animations will run parallel
+The two animations will group into one and run parallel
 ```lua
 local anim = ag.parallel{
 	ag.tween{...},